 5. To clean up after chile work, wash your hands with hot water and plenty of soap, and use a fingernail brush too.
 Squeezing a little lime or lemon juice on your hands thereafter will help get rid of any residual capsaicin.

 If you want to try a chile that you know is hot, but you don’t want to get nuked, what do you do?
 If field stripping doesn’t cool ‘em enough for you, then soak the stripped chiles in 4 tablespoons of salt dissolved in a quart of cold water, that will also help reduce the fire.
-Finally, roasting does a lot to chill things out as well; between all those options, you should be able to try just about anything and survive.
+Finally, roasting does a lot to chill things out as well; between all those options, you should be able to try Many chiles and actually enjoy the experience.

 Jalapeno.
 We begin with the best, the King, the go-to chile for Tex Mex.
 In our house, you won’t always find bell peppers or other fresh chiles, but you will always find jalapenos!
 They’re a, (Usually), medium-hot chile with a distinct peppery flavor profile.
 In dishes, salsas, or as a side item either pickled or fresh, Jalapenos are always present in Tex Mex.
 Jalapenos are most often in the 3” to 5” length range, kind of torpedo shaped, and with a glossy, green skin.
 Look for chiles that have a nice smooth skin, no wrinkles or soft spots, and no sign of rot or age at the base of the stem.